4. Session tracking

 // retrieve the current session

-// Analyze the action to be taken
+// analyze the action to be taken

-// invalidate the current session
+// invalidate current session

-// invalidate the current session
+// the current session is invalidated

 session.invalidate();